graphql/graphql-scalars/scalars/contributed/andimarek/local-date.md

 The pattern is "YYYY-MM-DD" with "YYYY" representing the year, "MM" the month and "DD" the day.

-For example "1983-20-10" or "2023-04-01".
+Valid examples are "1983-10-20" or "2023-04-01".
+An invalid example would be "2011-13-10" because there is no 13 month.

 The prefix "Local" comes from the fact that without a time-zone it is not a specific point in time, but rather expresses a "local point of view".
 A popular use case for using this scalar are birthdays for example, which are normally not stored with a specific timezone.

 Because this scalar depends on the ISO-8601 calendar it is not recommended to use for dates before the year 1582.

 # Name